tencentyun/scfcli/docs_en/本地调试(native invoke).md

 The simulation event used to trigger the cloud function locally can be passed through the command pipeline of linux or passed through a file.

 - **Passing through the command pipeline:** The {coded1}scf native invoke command supports receiving events from the command line pipeline.
 We can generate events and pass them by executing the `scf native generate-event` command to form a debug command such as `scf native generate-event cos post | scf native invoke --template template.yaml` .
 We can also construct the output JSON format content and pass it to the `scf native invoke` command to form a debug command such as `echo '{"test":"value"}' | scf native invoke --template template.yaml `.
-- {strong0}Passing the file: {/strong0} Specify the file containing the contents of the test simulation event by using the --event parameter of the `scf native invoke` command.
+- ** Passing the file: ** Specify the file containing the contents of the test simulation event by using the `--event` parameter of the `scf native invoke` command.
 The file content must be a JSON data structure, forming a debug command such as `scf native invoke --template template.yaml --event event.json` .

 ### Use example